supabase-community/supabase-traefik/README.md

 # Supabase Docker with Traefik

-Note: this setup is unnofficial.
+Note: this setup is unofficial.
 It is supported by the Supabase community only.

 This guide is covering a self-hosted Supabase setup with [Traefik](https://github.com/traefik/traefik) as a reverse proxy.